 For me, this is essential to get right as I perspire a lot.
 If sweat is trapped against my skin then as soon as my level of physical exertion drops I quickly become too cold.
 I sometimes use an ultra-thin and quick-drying synthetic vest along with a base layer to help move the moisture away from skin as quickly as possible.

-For me, my reliable fleece has proved ideal for most of my activities but a soft shell is also an excellent option.
+For me, my reliable fleece has proved ideal for most activities in the UK, but a softshell or light down jacket are also excellent mid-layer options.

 The outer layer is the first and last defence against the elements in your layering system.
 A good outer layer or shell will stop lashing rain or howling wind from coming in whilst allowing body heat and moisture to escape, thus avoiding overheating.